PMassicotte/cdoc/README.md

 -   CDOM and DOC data has been merged using `river`, `t`, `year` as common variables.

--   DOC values seems to be in mg, I converted them to uml.
+-   DOC values seems to be in mg, I converted them to umol.
 Please confirm.

 -   CDOM was already provided as absorption coefficients.
 No conversion has been done.